Jacques-Philippe/cs50-python-starter/README.md

 In python one of the strategies for managing per-project package dependencies is through virtual environments.
 The way virtual environments usually work is the person who clones the project is responsible for creating one and afterwards you download all the required dependencies for that virtual environment from a file whose name is something like `requirements.txt`

+**Note: you can tell the virtual environment is activated in the terminal if your prompt is preceded by a (.venv)**

 ## How to create and install dependencies for the virtual environment

 After cloning this project, and assuming you're on a mac, run the following